Modeling Language Evolution Using a Spin Glass Approach: Preservation of a phylogenetic signal

 If that is the time course of simulations starting from the same point, we need to compare them with those starting from other initial syntax vectors.
-A phylogenetic signal encodes the relatedness among descendants of the same syntactic configuration that persists, despite the initially rambling trajectories in syntactic space, produced by the random couplings.
-We obviously need to keep the assignment of random couplings the same, and compare distances between different runs with the Same starting point (case {\bf S}), and with Different starting points (case {\bf D}).
-Figure~\ref{fig7} presents this comparison, as a grand average, in the entire $\zeta$-$\phi$ plane (at $\rho = 0$), for configurations evaluated at two distinct time points: $t = 2$ (top row) and $t = 100$ (bottom row), corresponding to the early and asymptotic phases of the model, respectively.
+A phylogenetic signal encodes the relatedness among descendants of the same syntactic configuration that persists, despite the initially rambling trajectories in syntactic space, produced by the hidden couplings.
+We obviously need to keep the assignment of hidden couplings the same, and compare distances between different runs with the Same starting point (case {\bf S}), and with Different starting points (case {\bf D}).
+Figure~\ref{fig8} presents this comparison, as a grand average, in the entire $\zeta$-$\phi$ plane (at $\rho = 0$), for configurations evaluated at two distinct time points: $t = 2$ (top row) and $t = 100$ (bottom row), corresponding to the early and asymptotic phases of the model, respectively.
 In each case, the main factor affecting these distances, which we label simply {\bf S} and {\bf D} like the cases they refer to, is the strength of the implications: when they are strong, they constrain the dynamics and both types of distance grow less - in fact, they decrease, reaching lower values at $t = 100$ than at $t = 2$.
 Thus, while for minimal asymmetry and in the low implication region, $\zeta < 1$, the average {\bf D} $\gtrsim 35$, in the strong implication regime, $\zeta > 100$, it goes down below one tenth of this value, {\bf D} $\sim 3.1$.
-When implication compete with the random couplings, $1<\zeta <100$, one observes intermediate values; but, whatever $\zeta $, there is always dispersal, i.e., a multiplicity of trajectories, which do not converge to a single language.
+When implications compete with the hidden couplings, $1<\zeta <100$, one observes intermediate values; but, whatever $\zeta $, there is always dispersal, i.e., a multiplicity of trajectories, which do not converge to a single language.

-Interestingly, however, when we take the difference {\bf S-D}, the only region where it remains above zero at $t = 100$ (even though with small values) is the region of nearly symmetric random couplings and weak or intermediate implications, up to about $\zeta \approx 50$.
-Strong implications, $\zeta > 100$, even with symmetric random couplings, retain a phylogenetic signal only for the first few time steps (top left region in the top right panel of Fig.~\ref{fig7}).
-This indicates that in this model the phylogenetic signal is washed away, after a sufficient number of time steps, if implications are strong.
+Interestingly, however, when we take the difference {\bf S-D}, the only region where it remains above zero at $t = 100$ (even though with small values) is the region of nearly symmetric hidden couplings and weak or intermediate implications, up to about $\zeta \approx 50$.
+Strong implications, $\zeta > 100$, even with symmetric hidden couplings, retain a phylogenetic signal only for the first few time steps (top left region in the top right panel of Fig.~\ref{fig8}).
+This indicates that in this first, simply binary model the phylogenetic signal is washed away, after a sufficient number of time steps, if implications are strong.

 To further detail the time course of the average phylogenetic signal in the model, Figure~\ref{fig9} shows it as a function of $\zeta $ for $\phi =15^\circ$, in \textbf{a}, and as a function of $\phi $ for $\zeta =10$, in \textbf{b}.
 The signal rapidly decreases over a few iterations and then stabilizes at a steady-state value.
 This steady-state level depends on the variables $\phi$ and $\zeta$, and is stronger when they are both low.
 Notice in \textbf{b} that a weak additional Hebbian term, insufficient to lead to the collapse into a single stable state, does not alter the phylogenetic signal either, aside from initially accelerating the approach to the asymptotic state.
 Notice also that already at $\phi =30^\circ $ the signal has disappeared, as the syntactic network has crossed over into the fluid regime.